romkatv/powerlevel10k/README.md

 [Install the recommended font](#recommended-meslo-nerd-font-patched-for-powerlevel10k) and run `p10k configure`.

 If this doesn't help, type `unset ZLE_RPROMPT_INDENT`.
-If fixes the issue, make the change
+If it fixes the issue, make the change
 permanent:

 ```zsh